Rubiks cube with social icons

 A former co-worker of mine sent me a picture of a page from the textbook she was reading.
-We worked at a fairly good-sized (only in programs, not in budget) nonprofit.
-The passage was about a “wicked problem,” or “a problem of resolving tension between what is needed and what can be done…the process is driven by some desire or need…expressed in the language of what ought to be done; on the other hand, the process … is constrained by resources – what can be done.”
+We worked at a fairly large (only in programs, not budget) nonprofit.
+The passage was about a “wicked problem,” or “a problem of resolving the tension between what is needed and what can be done.
+The process is driven by some desire or need … expressed in the language of what ought to be done; on the other hand, the process … is constrained by resources — what can be done.”

 A New Wicked Problem